 What is Net Promoter Score?

 NPS or Net Promoter Score is the measure of a business’s ability to win and retain customer loyalty.

 Net Promoter Score ranges from -100 to 100 and measures the customers’ willingness to recommend your business to others.

-Net Promoter Score® focuses on the fair treatment of customers and employees.
-Unlike traditional accounting that focuses on short-term business profits, NPS® looks at the long-term picture.
+Net Promoter Score focuses on the fair treatment of customers and employees.
+Unlike traditional accounting which focuses on short-term business profits, NPS looks at the long-term picture.

 In simple terms, NPS is the business equivalent of the lesson most of us were taught as children: Treat unto others as you would have them treat you.

-Walt Bettinger, CEO of Charles Schwab, the global ﬁnancial services ﬁrm says so about Net Promoter Score® —
+Walt Bettinger, CEO of Charles Schwab, the global ﬁnancial services ﬁrm, says so about Net Promoter Score —

-History of Net Promoter Score®
+History of Net Promoter Score

-NPS® is the brainchild of three entities:
+NPS is the brainchild of three entities: